Manufactured Home Inspector and Mobile Home Inspector

-Manufactured Homes and Mobile Homes - Stuff You Need to Know or May Have Questions About
+Manufactured Homes and Mobile Homes - Things You Should Know or May Have Questions About

 There are many types of structures that are built in a factory and designed for long-term residential use.
 In the case of manufactured and modular homes, units are built in a factory, transported to the site and installed.
 In panelized and pre-cut homes, essentially flat subassemblies (factory-built panels or factory-cut building materials) are transported to the site and assembled.
 The different types of factory-built housing can be summarized as follows:

 Manufactured homes are built entirely in the factory under a federal building code administered by the U.S. Department of Housing and Urban Development (HUD).
 The Federal Manufactured Home Construction and Safety Standards (commonly known as the HUD Code) went into effect June 15, 1976.
 Manufactured homes may be single- or multi-section and are transported to the site and installed.
 All transportable sections of manufactured homes built in the U.S. after June 15, 1976 must contain a red label on the home; the label (also know as a HUD tag) is the manufacturer's certification that the home section is built in accordance with HUD's construction and safety standards.
 The federal standards regulate manufactured housing design and construction, strength and durability, transportability, fire resistance, energy efficiency and quality.
 The HUD Code also sets performance standards for the heating, plumbing, air conditioning, thermal and electrical systems.
 It is the only federally-regulated national building code.
 On-site additions, such as garages, decks and porches, often add to the attractiveness of manufactured homes and must be built to local, state or regional building codes.